eng-tools/bwplot/README.rst

 To deploy the package to pypi.com you need to:

  1. Push to the *pypi* branch.
-This executes the tests on circleci.com
+This executes the tests on circleci.com [not setup anymore]

  2. Create a git tag and push to github, run: ``trigger_deploy.py`` or manually: